smithy-lang/smithy-rs/design/src/rfcs/rfc0017_logging_sensitive.md

 }
 ```

-A middleware layer must be code generated (much in the same way as the logging layer) which is dedicated to inserting the `Sensitivity` struct into the extensions of each incoming request.
+A middleware layer must be code generated (much in the same way as the logging middleware) which is dedicated to inserting the `Sensitivity` struct into the extensions of each incoming request.

 ```rust
 impl<B, S> Service<Request<B>> for SensitivityInserter<S>